tc39/notes/es7/2016-03/march-30.md

 DH: oh, then just KO then.
 Why is edge case number 1 a KO?
 It's because, you are actually in the semantics depending on knowing what the set of slots is, and that set of slots is trying to actually make a prediction, about what's going to happen by the end of construction.
 And it's an inaccurate prediction because of return override.
 Return override we discovered is not an edge case; it's actually fundamental.
 It says that constructors have arbitrary programmatic control over what type of object they are going to produce.
 It is the right and responsibility of the constructor to determine what set of slots.
 You cannot deterministically predict that from knowing the class extends relationship.
 The class determined version is making an inaccurate prediction.
 Whereas Kevin's proposal (constructor determined) is only fixing the slots after the constructor has actually been given its state.

-FST: also, the optimization thing is not a problem, sorry.
+EFT: also, the optimization thing is not a problem, sorry.

 KS: (moves on to const classes slide) We can explore const classes as an opt-in alternative for achieving static state.
 It's much cleaner to keep the class-determined static shape separate from privacy.